 The office supervises some of the most important RDE centers in the university.
 The OVCRE has an administrative control and supervision over these units:

-The Center for Technology Transfer and Entrepreneurship (CTTE) was established by virtue of the BOR approval on July 27, 2007.
+The UPLB Technology Transfer and Business Development Office (TTBDO), formerly known as Center for Technology Transfer and Entrepreneurship was established by virtue of the BOR approval on July 27, 2007.
 The CTTE integrates programs, policies and activities towards the protection, promotion and successful disposition of the university’s technologies through licensing and technology business incubation to both the private and public sectors.

-The CTTE is located at the 22-hectare Science and Technology Park (STP) and is composed of three existing units: the APEC Center for Technology Exchange and Training for Small and Medium Enterprises (ACTETSME), the Intellectual Property Rights Office (IPRO) and the UPLB-STP.
-The CTTE, through the ACTETSME, provides technical support for small and medium-scale enterprises in the country and the Asia-Pacific Region.
-Through the UPLB-STP, the CTTE makes laboratories, pilot plants, greenhouses, storage, and office spaces available for technology and business incubators and start-ups.
+TTBDO is located at the 22-hectare Science and Technology Park (STP) and is composed of three existing units: the APEC Center for Technology Exchange and Training for Small and Medium Enterprises (ACTETSME), the Intellectual Property Rights Office (IPRO) and the UPLB-STP.
+The TTBDO, through the ACTETSME, provides technical support for small and medium-scale enterprises in the country and the Asia-Pacific Region.
+Through the UPLB-STP, the TTBDO makes laboratories, pilot plants, greenhouses, storage, and office spaces available for technology and business incubators and start-ups.
 The IPRO assists faculty members and researchers in the protection and valuation of UPLB technologies.

 Museum of Natural History

 The UPLB Museum of Natural History was established by UP BOR (877th meeting) on September 30, 1976.
 It has mandates as (1) a center of documentation as well as repository of biological specimens for scientific reference --this role parallels that of a library for written records; (2) a center of research; (3) a center of information on the basic aspects of biology, and a facility for training future naturalists; and (4) a center of education on the preservation of natural heritage as its activities will be related to man’s quest for knowledge and understanding of his relationship with the environment.